A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-9744

 CVE-2025-9744 is a SQL injection vulnerability in Campcodes Online Loan Management System 1.0 affecting the login function.
-Attackers can exploit this remotely to manipulate databases.
+Attackers can exploit the Username parameter remotely.
 This article covers technical details, impact, and mitigation.

 CVE-2025-9744 Overview